KIT-IBPT/epics-open62541/README.md

 * Read and write OPC UA process variables.
 * Monitor OPC UA process variables for changes (subscriptions / monitored items).
+* Support for signed and encrypted connections (when compiled with encryption support).

 **Missing features:**